 About This Chapter

-Early Middle Ages - Chapter Summary and Learning Objectives
+AP World History: Early Middle Ages - Chapter Summary

-- What events and mitigating factors contributed to the decline of the Byzantine Empire
+- Identifying the slow decline of the Byzantine Empire

 1. Feudalism: Charlemagne and the Holy Roman Empire